 There are a couple of options here for in-flight headphones, one that includes being at the mercy of screaming children.
 Hmmm.

-Same price as Panasonic's RPHJE120K earbuds, but obviously nowhere as awesome.
-But guess what?
+Though airline headphones will obviously be nowhere as awesome as the Panasonic's RPHJE120K earbuds, guess what?
 Amazon doesn't do same-hour deliveries to LAX.

 So, take a look at the chart, and then venture over to the Best Buy Express kiosk.
-Weigh the investment of splurging $10-$150 more for something that sounds decent.
-Then think hard: Do you need a pair of crappy headphones for the gym?
+Think hard: Do you need a pair of crappy headphones for the gym?